Shiroko7/essence-talent-system/data/essences/fire.md

 isCantrip: false
 ```

 When you use the Disengage action, you create a burst of fire around you.
-Each creature within 5 feet of you must make a Dexterity saving throw.
-On a failed save, a creature takes 2d6 fire damage and catches fire.
-On a successful save, a creature takes half damage.
+Each creature within 5 feet of you takes 2d6 fire damage.

 ---

 ### Heart Crusher Grip (Nilo)

 ```yaml
 id: fire_initiate_heart_crusher_grip
 tier: initiate